 CITY OF WATER DAY

-This year’s theme is to expand the capacity of New York and New Jersey communities to address climate change— in particular communities that are disadvantaged or underserved.
-City of Water Day will feature stewardship organizations that are raising awareness about the risk we all face from sea level rise and climate change, and explore ways we can build the adaptive capacity of our ecosystems and communities.
+Last year’s theme was to expand the capacity of New York and New Jersey communities to address climate change— in particular communities that are disadvantaged or underserved.
+City of Water Day features stewardship organizations that are raising awareness about the risk we all face from sea level rise and climate change, and explores ways we can build the adaptive capacity of our ecosystems and communities.

 By engaging the public in the benefits of habitat restoration, water infrastructure, green infrastructure, stormwater management, and other efforts that prioritize climate resilient solutions, we are collectively creating a more resilient New York and New Jersey harbor.
 And like every year, we are eager to work with our partners in neighborhoods across the estuary to uplift work that advances equitable access to the waterfront and educates the next generation of climate leaders.

-All are welcome to join our event which will begin at 10:30AM on Saturday, September 12 with a beach and shore cleanup of Hoboken Cove and Maxwell Place Park.
+All are welcome to join our event which will begin at 9:00AM on Saturday, July 13 with a beach and shoreline cleanup of Hoboken Cove and Maxwell Place Park.
 We will provide the bags and cleanup equipment.
-Just be sure to wear sturdy shoes for the rocky areas and remember to wear your mask and some water for hydration.
-The cleanup will occur at the current low tide mark.
-As part of this event, we will raise awareness about the BlueLine which brings awareness to the expected sea level rise of 6 feet by the year 2100 unless drastic changes are made to minimize the man-made consequences leading to climate change.
+Just be sure to wear sturdy shoes for the rocky areas and your reusable water bottle for hydration.

 9AM-10AM: Shoreline Cleanup